knickish/teensy_docker/README.md

+## teensy_docker fork

+This is a Fork from the original teensy_docker to enable continued development of this repository.

 ## Teensy Build Env

 This dockerfile and associated scripts are an attempt to create a more straightforward and standardized build environment for Teensy boards, without needing to use the graphical loader or the arduino environment.
 Linux and Windows are supported.